 1-7.A.5.
-Global Navigation Satellite Systems (GNSS) receiving equipment having any of the following and specially designed components therefor:
+"Satellite navigation system" receiving equipment having any of the following and specially designed components therefor:

 For equipment specially designed for military use, see 2-11.

 - a.
 Employing a decryption algorithm specially designed or modified for government use to access the ranging code for position and time; or - b.
 Employing 'adaptive antenna systems'.